 - 1. Serving as page for or honoree in the Indiana General Assembly; - 2.
 Serving on a precinct election board or as a helper to a political candidate or political party on Election Day with prior approval of the principal; - 3.
 Court appearances pursuant to a subpoena; - 4.
 Active duty with the Indiana National Guard for not more than 10 days in a school year or serving with the Civil Air Patrol for up to 5 days; - 5.
-An approved educationally related non-classroom activity; - 6.
+An approved educationally related non-classroom activity with approval from the administration; - 6.
 Participation in the Indiana State Fair for educational purposes, upon approval from the administration; - 7.
 Placement in a short-term inpatient treatment program which provides an instructional program; - 8.
 Homebound instruction when the instruction is provided by a licensed teacher; - 9.
-Juniors and seniors are allowed (2) college/job shadow visits per year, which will not be counted towards their maximum number of allowable absences; - 10.
-Funerals/Bereavement - a) For death in the immediate family (parent, sibling) 5 days - b) For persons outside of the immediate family with parent permission 1 day - c) Beyond the day limit, due to extenuating circumstances, can be considered by the Dean and Administration - 11.
+Juniors and seniors are allowed (3) college/career visits per year, which will not be counted towards their maximum number of allowable absences; sophomores are allowed (2) college/career visit per academic year. - 10.
+Funerals/Bereavement - a) For death in the immediate family (parent, sibling) 5 days - b) For persons outside of the immediate family with parent permission -1 day - c) Beyond the day limit, due to extenuating circumstances, can be considered by the administration - 11.
 Military Connected Families (e.g., absences related to deployment and return 2 days maximum) - 12.
 Religious Observances with approval of administration

-EXCUSED ABSENCES (FULL DAY OR PERIOD ABSENCES)
+2. EXCUSED ABSENCES (FULL DAY OR PERIOD ABSENCES)